Communities

 • Okay, I finally found a more specific reference that is reasonably likely that Bob Dylan would have heard, and draw from.
 Woody Guthrie's version of "Gypsy Davy" contains the line "take off your gloves of Spanish leather".

-#2: Post edited by user avatar CodeFarmer‭ · 2022-11-23T18:31:45Z (over 1 year ago)
+#2: Post edited by user avatar CodeFarmer‭ · 2022-11-23T18:31:45Z (almost 2 years ago)

 Add a reference to Woody Guthrie's Gypsy Davy